amitjohney/sylvatest/README.md

 The configmap also includes a checksum of the values.

 The information in this ConfigMap can be compared with the annotations of the `sylva-units-status` Kustomization;
-these annotations contains the target values of any in progress deployment.
+these annotations contain the target values of any in progress deployment.

 ```terminal
 $ kubectl get kustomizations.kustomize.toolkit.fluxcd.io/sylva-units-status -o jsonpath='{.metadata.annotations}' | jq